-Get started using Mapbox Tiling Service and the Tilesets CLI
+Get started using the Mapbox Tiling Service and the Tilesets CLI

 Mapbox Tiling Service (MTS) allows you to create custom vector tilesets by providing source data with transformation rules called recipes.
 Tilesets generated using MTS can be used in any of your map styles and can be composited with any other vector tilesets.